Aleph

 │ welded into every member's prompt for the team's lifetime.

-│ roster are dropped.
-While the strategy slot is empty, the hard
+│ not in the roster are dropped.
+While the strategy slot is empty

 ├─③ Per-member runs (run_member, fan-out)